 So these materials, uh, these chemicals are preserved at certain temperatures.
 And then at certain temperatures they release their, their benefits as well.
-So the same reaction that you get from a air freshener in your house that has that pine smell and you get that euphoric like, oh, I'm in the forest.
+So the same reaction that you get from an air freshener in your house that has that pine smell and you get that euphoric like, oh, I'm in the forest.
 And that's like a good reminder.
 It's basically triggering, you know, signals in the brain that are allowing for euphoric feelings, whether it be just a, uh, on the surface level, which is an emotional response or something that you feel versus something that's actually chemically reacting with your body and opening up different sensory receptors.
-And so you hear a lot about your endocannabinoid system and if you go deeper, you hear about your CB one and CB two receptors.
+And so you hear a lot about your endocannabinoid system and if you go deeper, you hear about your CB 1 and CB 2 receptors.
 These are receptors that actually embrace, uh, cannabinoids, endocannabinoid system, which is triggering a response.
-Your recovery stem, these terpenes, they react in the same way.
+Your recovery system, these terpenes, they react in the same way.

 So they allow your body to really ready for the material that you're about to consume or ingest or whatever word you want to use for that method.
 Uh, essentially bringing the best positive results and enhancing them, you know, the experience.